<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 The differences between regulatory policies and operational policies.
 Regulatory policies include CAN-SPAM Act compliance, Community Reinvestment Act, Regulation C, UDAAP, and Fair Lending policies.
 Operational policies include overdraft, branch closing, physical security, and remote deposit capture policies.
 Some policies, including BSA/AML/CFT, Business Continuity Management, Incident Response, TPRM, and Acceptable Use, are regulatory and operational policies.

-There are two types of policies:
+There are two types of policies

 • Regulatory policies ensure compliance with laws, regulations, and regulatory guidance, such as the CAN-SPAM Act and Fair Lending Act policies.